ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 {: #watson-query-datasource-connection-delete-cli-options}

 --connection-id (string)
-:   The connection identifier for the platform..
+:   The connection identifier for the platform.
 Required.

 --cid (string)
-:   The identifier of the connection for the watson query..
+:   The identifier of the connection for the Watson Query instance.
 Required.

 #### Examples
 {: #watson-query-datasource-connection-delete-cli-examples}

-Delete datasource connection
+Delete a data source connection.

 ```sh
 ibmcloud watson-query datasource-connection-delete --connection-id 3ba0b656-bbb0-4f1c-8228-e6e800d3b2fa